 Gluten Free Chia Dinner Rolls

-Are you a part of a family that basically demands bread or rolls with every dinner?
-If you answered yes, then you’re going to absolutely love these dinner rolls.
+Are you a part of a family that demands bread or rolls with every dinner?
+If you answered yes, then you’re going to love these dinner rolls absolutely.
 In addition to being gluten free, they don’t have any dairy or egg in them either which makes them perfect for just about everyone at the dinner table, even if they’re currently on a diet (They’d also be a great addition to any healthy Thanksgiving meal).

 Recipe: Meaningful Eats